 Pain, swelling, and inflammation after acute injuries can all make knee range of motion difficult.
 If a patient comes to my office days after an injury and I can’t straighten the knee, I get at least a little concerned.
 It can be a nonspecific finding, though.
 Regardless, I have often found ACL tears, acute meniscus tears, patellar dislocations, and more in these circumstances.

 Your knee hurts in a very specific location.

 Patients with meniscus tears usually complain of pain in a very specific spot along the joint line rather than throughout the knee.
 Medial meniscus tears often hurt along the medial (inside) and posterior (back) side of the knee.
 Lateral meniscus tears often cause pain along the lateral (outside) and posterior aspect of the knee.
 Likewise, stress fractures usually cause localized pain on the bone at the site of the fracture.

-I hope that this list is helpful.
+I hope that this list of signs your knee injury is serious is helpful.
 Again, it is not comprehensive and not intended to replace the advice of your doctor.
-If anything, I hope you would consider seeing your doctor sooner after injury if you have any of these complaints.
+If anything, I hope you would consider seeing your doctor sooner after a serious knee injury if you have any of these complaints.